psathyrella/partis/manual.md

 Because the computational difficulty of the clustering problem is entirely dependent on the detailed structure of each repertoire, however, it is not always possible to make the optimal choice ahead of time.
 For instance, five hundred thousand sequences from a repertoire that consists almost entirely of a single, highly-mutated clone will have very different computational requirements (more!) to one which is more evenly spread among different naive rearrangements and has more typical mutation levels.

-Which is a roundabout way of saying: if you find that the sample which you'd like to run on is taking forever with the number of cores you have available, or if it's exhausting your available memory, you have a few options.
+Which is a roundabout way of saying: if you find that the sample which you'd like to run on is taking forever with the number of cores you have available, or if it's exhausting your available memory, you have a few options:
-First, consider whether it's possible to run separately on independent subsamples of your full sample -- if you divide into ten subsets, each one will typically run a hundred times faster.
-You can then, for instance, pull from these ten sub-partitions only the clusters you're interested in (e.g. the biggest ones) and run only on those with the `--queries` option.
-Another option, as mentioned above, is to run the very fast but somewhat less accurate `--naive-vsearch` method on the full sample, and then either pass only the most interesting clusters into the full algorithm (using `--queries`), or use `--seed-unique-id` with some sequences from the most interesting clusters.

-We're working to include these two strategies as command line options, but want to do some more validation before we settle on the particulars which are best for a general use case.
+  - `--n-max-queries N`/`--n-random-queries N`: run on one (or several) subsets of the sample independently.
+Reducing the sample size by a factor of, say, four, will typically make it run eight times faster and use an eighth the memory.
+  - `--naive-vsearch` a very fast, but less accurate version (see above)
+  - `--seed-unique-id <uid>` only find clusters clonally related to `<uid>` (see above)

 ### view-annotations